MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMCollection.md

 ```

 ### -Name

-Specifies the name of a collection.
+Specify the name of a collection to configure.

 ```yaml
 Type: String